jsmithonline82/README_GENERATOR/*generated*README.md

 - [Repository Link](#Repository)
 - [GitHub Info](#GitHub)
 ## Installation
         To use this you need to have node.js installed.
-Follow this lik to download node https://nodejs.org/en/download/ and once its installed, navigate in terminal to this repo and run node index.js
+Follow this link to download node https://nodejs.org/en/download/ and once its installed, navigate in terminal to this repo and run node index.js
 ## Usage
 Use it to make a Readme
 ## License
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ## Contributors
-Me, Jackson Smith
+Me Jackson Smith
 ## Test
-I did
+Me
 ## Repository
 - [Project Repo](https://github.com/jsmithonline82)
 ## GitHub